Procedure

 You can participate in the Program even if you do not have a letter.
 You can get a prescription for a mammogram from your doctor or a primary care nurse practitioner.

 If you have not received your letter or have lost it, contact the Regional Service Coordination Center (CCSR) in your region.
-The Régie de l’assurance maladie du Québec is responsible for giving the names and addresses of women aged 50 to 69 to PQDCS officials.
+The Régie de l’assurance maladie du Québec is responsible for giving the names and addresses of women aged 50 to 74 to PQDCS officials.
 If you have recently moved, Program officials will likely not have your correct mailing address.
-To find out how to change your address, go on the Changing of Address Under the Québec Breast Cancer Program page on Services Québec’s website.
+To change your address, use the Service québécois de changement d'adresse This hyperlink will open in a new window..

 If you had decided not to participate in the Program and have now changed your mind, you can still register.
 You must do the following: